-Assuming that the concept of obligation is the basis of legal logic, analytically speaking, a norm can formally be regarded as a right-duty (or claim-obligation) relation (1) that regulates behaviour (action/inaction) (2) among subjects (3) in definite space (4) and time (5).
-Hence, from the normative perspective general principles (the 'basis') of (international) law are general obligations, i.e. obligations erga omnes (owed to everyone).
+By assuming that the concept of obligation is the basis of legal logic, analytically speaking, a norm can formally be regarded as a right-duty (or claim-obligation) relation (1) that regulates behaviour (action/inaction) (2) among subjects (3) in definite space (4) and time (5).
+Consequently, a legal order can be defined as a system of right-duty (or claim-obligation) relations that regulate behaviour (action/inaction) among subjects in definite space and are procedurally organised in the vertical and horizontal sense according to time.
+An iconic representation of these minimum necessary concepts allows switching from natural language to a purely formal representation of the legal system(s) (deontic network) [Figures 1-11].

-Although differences exist in enjoying full personality in the international legal system, individuals, non-state legal entities, states and international organizations hold rights and duties, so they are subjects of international law.
+Within this 'geometrical' frame, from the normative perspective, general principles (the 'basis') of (international) law are general obligations, i.e. obligations erga omnes (owed to everyone) [Figures 12-14].
+From the subjective vantage point, differences exist in enjoying full personality in the international legal system.
+Nevertheless, individuals, non-state legal entities, states and international organizations hold rights and duties, so they are subjects of international law.

-Obligations erga omnes link a subject to every other subject of international law, endowed with a correlative claim.
+Obligations erga omnes (ties) link a subject (node) to every other subject of international law, endowed with a correlative claim (s - s).
 Although it is possible that some obligations do not concern all categories of subjects from the passive standpoint by reason of their content, the whole obligations erga omnes are matched by the whole claims erga omnes of all the subjects of international law from the active standpoint.

 Because of their content obligations erga omnes can be either indivisible or divisible.
 An indivisible obligation erga omnes is a general unitary duty.
 A divisible obligation erga omnes is a general ensemble of bilateral relations.
-This structural feature entails fundamental consequences from the viewpoint of power at the level of primary norms, as well as from the perspective of the breach, invocation of the responsibility, sanction and its enforcement on the plane of secondary rules.156
+This structural feature entails fundamental consequences from the viewpoint of power at the level of primary norms, as well as from the perspective of the breach, invocation of the responsibility, sanction and its enforcement on the plane of secondary rules [Figures 15-16].164

 Indivisible obligations erga omnes are unavailable from the viewpoint of the power, so cogentes, because a (state) subject cannot regulate them without the consent of all the other (state) subjects.
 Breaches necessarily violate all the correlative claims, possibly enabling every subject to invoke the responsibility and impose sanctions.
 Accordingly, sanctions should be regarded as indivisible obligations erga omnes, the violation of which allows universal enforcement, especially by means of state counter-measures.
-Nevertheless, in particular concerning states, specifically by reason of the gravity of the breach it is possible to split primary and secondary norms, conceiving of the sanction as a bilateral relation allowing solely reciprocal enforcement in the case of an infringement.
+Nevertheless, in particular concerning states, specifically by reason of the gravity of the breach it is possible to split primary and secondary norms, conceiving of the sanction as a bilateral relation allowing solely reciprocal enforcement in the case of an infringement [Figures 17, 18, 20, 21].

-155 See IIL, Resolution on Obligations erga omnes in International Law, article 5 c), at 289; G. Gaja, First Report to the IIL on Obligations and Rights erga omnes in International Law, at 147-148.
+103 See IIL, Resolution on Obligations erga omnes in International Law, article 5 c), at 289; G. Gaja, First Report to the IIL on Obligations and Rights erga omnes in International Law, at 147-148.

-156 Adopting Kelsenite categorization.
+Adopting Kelsenite categorization.